M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 ###### 8.4.1.2 Ticket priority

-We propose the use of three priority levels as listed below.
-However, each node might decide to use other levels.
+Use three priority levels as listed below.
+However, you may choose to implement other levels based on your node's preferences.

-- **Low** - suitable for tickets that are expected to be resolved quickly and which are of routine character
+- **Low** - suitable for tickets that are not expected to be resolved quickly and which are of routine character

 - **Medium** - suitable for tickets that are more complicated and might take longer time to resolve